 - States may issue restricted CDLs to part-time drivers carrying less than 500 pounds of fireworks.

-What are CDL endorsements and how can I obtain one?
+What are CDL endorsements and how are they obtained?

 Drivers are required to obtain CDL endorsements in order to operate certain types of vehicles.
 The FMCSRs identify these endorsements with a code in the form of a single capital letter.
 These endorsements include: